 The zoo opened in 1914 with only three fallow deer.
 Today, it cares for over 200 animals representing 99 species.
 140 of those animals are in the zoo’s main exhibits.
-The remain animals (35 species) are used in the zoo’s education department for animal encounters at birthday parties, on its “zoomobile” which brings live animals to other locations, and during classes and events on site.
+The remaining animals (35 species) are used in the zoo’s education department for animal encounters at birthday parties, on its “zoomobile” which brings live animals to other locations, and during classes and events on-site.

-While at the zoo, you can watch daily camel and sea lion feedings while their keeper tells you more about them.
-If you want to feed animals yourself, you can purchase food for a few quarters and then give it to the goats, sheep, alpaca and chickens in the Children’s Zoo.
+While at the zoo, you can attend daily keeper talks.
+If you want to feed animals yourself, you can purchase food for a few quarters and then give it to the goats, sheep, alpacas, and chickens in the Backyards & Barnyards areas of the zoo.

 The zoo is laid out with indoor pavilions and outdoor habitats.
-Among the reptiles and insects in the Wildlife Hall, you’ll find a Burmese python, Chilean rose-haired tarantula and critically endangered cotton-top tamarin.
-The Primate Hall houses rare Mexican spider monkeys, white-handed gibbons and red pandas.
-The Asian Realm includes Chinese alligators and white-naped cranes.
-Africa Alley has lions, vultures and zebras, and the North Trek Nature Trail showcases animals closer to home, such as lynx, bald eagles and porcupine.
+Among the reptiles and insects in the Wildlife Hall, you’ll find a Burmese Python and a Chilean rose-haired tarantula.
+The Primate Hall houses rare Mexican spider monkeys, White-Handed Gibbons, and Red Pandas.
+The Asian Realm includes Chinese Alligators and white-naped cranes.
+Africa Ridge has lions, African Painted Dogs, and Zebras, and the North Trek Trail showcases animals closer to home, such as Lynx, Bald Eagles, Mexican Wolves, and Pallas’s Cat.

 The zoo also has a playground, in which kids can slide out of the mouth of an enormous snake, and the world’s largest watering can, verified by the Guinness Book of World Records.